camandmum22/begreen/README.md

-# begreen
+# BeGreen
-Sitio Web de BeGreen para el curso de Creatividad Empresarial
+Online Store Website.
+Store is focudes in plants and home-decoration products